cyrilondon/rover-project/rover-web/README.md

 [ERR-002] Entity [Plateau] with Id [53567a5d-a21c-495e-80a3-d12adaf8585c] not found in the Application Repository
 * Connection #1 to host localhost left intact
 ```
+*Remark*: The way this exception could be caught and handled from a Java Client will be covered more in details in the [Testing](#testing) section.

-We can do the same for a NON existing Rover, by executing the following Curl
+We can test the same Exception Mapper for a non existing Rover, by executing the following Curl:

 ```java